mui/tech-challenge-design-engineer/README.md

 ## The challenge

-Given that the Design Engineer position sits right at the intersection between engineering and design, this challenge aims at simulating how a potential day-to-day situation plays out.
+Given that the Design Engineer position sits right at the intersection between engineering and design, this challenge aims to simulate how a potential day-to-day situation plays out.
 Our challenge is to **develop a stacked Snackbar** component.
 We'll review how you make design decisions and the quality of the written code.